Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic02/assignment02_analyzing_cardiovascular_desease_data.md

 **Question 1.6.
 (2 points).
 Choose the correct statements:**

-1. Median BMI in the sample is within the range of normal BMI values.
+1. Median BMI in the sample is within boundaries of normal values.
-2. The BMI for women is on average higher than for men.
+2. Women's BMI is on average higher then men's.
-3. Healthy people have, on average, a higher BMI than the people with CVD.
+3. Healthy people have higher median BMI than ill people.
-4. For healthy, non-drinking men, BMI is closer to the norm than for healthy, non-drinking women
+4. In the segment of healthy and non-drinking men BMI is closer to the norm than in the segment of healthy and non-drinking women

 ## 1.4.
 Cleaning data